Get

 These sharp hooks are made of keratin, which is the same material found in claws and nails.
 That is why you might not like the sensation of your cat’s tongue against your skin.

-The best way of dealing with this behavior at night is by locking your kitty out of the bedroom.
+The best way of dealing with this behavior at night is by locking your kitty out of the bedroom, or engaging in rigorous playtime before bed in order to properly tire them out.
 During the day, distraction works better.
-Avoid getting upset at your cat, as they will feel rejected.
+Avoid getting upset at your cat, as you may only scare them and compromise your bond.
+Raising your voice and picking them up is also a way you give them attention, be it in a negative way, which may also encourage them to continue this behavior.

 divider 2 cats